 - George Mac Donald Fraser's expy in the McAuslan stories, Lieutenant Dand MacNeill of the Gordon Highlanders circa 1947, suffers a wardrobe malfunction whilst changing the guard in front of a mass of VIPs.
 His solution:

 "I was alone, with the worst to come.
 I had to turn again, march to the edge of the crowd in front of the General Officer — with royalty beside him — salute, and march off again.
 But I couldn't salute!
 My saluting hand was holding up my nether garments, and if I removed it I should go down in history as the Man Whose Kilt Fell Off In Front Of Royalty At Edinburgh Castle.

 It wouldn't do.
 Similarly, I could not march off without acknowledging royalty and saluting.
 What do you do in this case?
 I shall tell you.
 You turn smartly about, arm akimbo — it gives a Rupert of Hentzau touch, anyway — march up to the saluting base, salute left-handed, turn about, and march off through the Castle gateway, dead casual, like Caesar at Pharsalia."

 - In The Short-Timers (a Vietnam War era novel by Gustav Hasford) the protagonist, Genre Savvy private Joker, sometimes salutes in a combat zone with some ulterior motives.

-- In Adolf Hitler: My Part in His Downfall, Spike Milligan writes that the battery commander (a Major) tells a soldier that he is saluting the uniform not the man.
+- Spike Milligan writes that the battery commander (a Major) tells a soldier that he is saluting the uniform not the man.
 So, each morning, the soldier brings the Major his breakfast, and then turns and salutes the Major's uniform hanging on a hook.

 - In Mash, Hawkeye, Trapper John, and BJ tend to mockingly salute Frank Burns.
 Played For Laughs most of the time.